-- > Students compete in intercollegiate tournaments: - Policy Debate - Speech/Individual Events - o Mock Trial - > Expanding the reach of Speech & Debate as a resource for all students. - > Building on a tradition of success in Speech & Debate competition. - > Supporting engaged scholarship and public deliberation on issues that matter to the campus community. - > Equipping students with the necessary tools to advocate and engage in the world.
+- > Students compete in intercollegiate tournaments: - o Policy Debate - o Speech/Individual Events - o Mock Trial. - > Expanding the reach of Speech & Debate as a resource for all students. - > Building on a tradition of success in Speech & Debate competition. - > Supporting engaged scholarship and public deliberation on issues that matter to the campus community. - > Equipping students with the necessary tools to advocate and engage in the world.